james-prior/tdd-demo/README.md

 The TDD process is roughly as follows.

 1. Add a test.
 2. Run all tests and see if the new tests fails.
-(The new tests should fail).
+(The new tests must fail).
-3. Write the code.
+3. Write the code to fail the tests and run all tests.
+The tests must fail.
+If the tests do not fail, then either the test code, the code to test, or both are bad.
+4. Write the code to pass the tests, then run all tests.
-4. Run all tests.
-The tests should all pass.
+   The tests should all pass, now.
 If they do not all pass, then debug and fix the code, the tests, or both, until all the tests pass.
+(If one changes the tests, one should probably go back to step 3)
 5. Refactor code.
 6. Repeat steps 4 through 5 or 1 through 5.